 He smiled, thanked her, and moved his laptop to one side to make room on his tray table for the cup, then turned his attention to work.
 The Medalytics division, which had taken a clever algorithm developed by the company’s founder and created an analytics business to help physicians make treatment decisions based on research and evidence about patient outcomes, was lagging in performance, although the potential for profit existed because sales were robust; the company had been a solid acquisition target for HealthTask.
 The biggest issue for Medalytics was bloat and operational inefficiency.
 After a year of trying to integrate the new employees into HealthTask, Robert had finally concluded there needed to be headcount reductions at corporate headquarters and in Buffalo, and afterwards Medalytics would move its operations to Westchester—and Robert could return home.

 He reviewed his most recent spreadsheets that calculated three-year revenue projections and potential cost savings from moving Medalytics to HealthTask’s headquarters and cutting extraneous personnel—81 employees would lose their jobs, 20 percent of the combined company’s workforce, 51 from Medalytics and 30 at HealthTask.
-He didn’t like it, but you had to have a short memory.
-If you let tough decisions get to you, if you started getting sentimental about people losing their jobs and instead attempted other less effective measures, the next job lost might be your own.
+He was loathe to recommend the cuts, but he didn’t successfully complete this project and integrate Medalytics, he might be the one that gets sent packing.
+The way to ensure his own success was to sacrifice others.
 This was simply the way things shook out in a competitive economy, where every percentage point of profit was precious, where the fittest survived and the alphas thrived.

 Although the layoffs weighed on him, he had a mission to accomplish for his company, but at the moment he was having trouble concentrating on the task at hand.
 He felt bad he hadn’t said a proper goodbye to Sasha this morning because he’d been miffed at her for not responding to his advances.